gcpidentity/book/src/projects/clone-a-verified-contract.md

-## Clone a Verified Contract on Chain
+## Cl a Verified Contract on Chain

 To clone an on-chain verified contract as a Forge project, use [`forge clone`](../reference/forge/forge-clone.md), say [WETH9](https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2) on Ethereum mainnet: